-- Select any one of the backup streams of that type, or <7> - Fail without reconstituting that stream due to the presence of more than one backup stream of that type the NT backup file after the DATA backup stream and before any ALTERNATE DATA backup stream, the code that creates F MUST put the data that is contained in the SPARSE_BLOCK at the specified place in F's main stream.
+- Select any one of the backup streams of that type, or <7> - Fail without reconstituting that stream due to the presence of more than one backup stream of that type

+If the NT backup file contains a DATA backup stream, the code that creates F MUST put the data from the DATA backup stream into the main stream of F. If any SPARSE BLOCK backup streams occur in the NT backup file after the DATA backup stream and before any ALTERNATE DATA backup stream, the code that creates F MUST put the data that is contained in the SPARSE_BLOCK at the specified place in F's main stream.
 If there are SPARSE_BLOCKs and the file system storing F has support for sparse files, it SHOULD use the sparse file support to avoid allocating disk space for the portions of the main stream that are not described by the DATA or SPARSE_BLOCK backup stream.